zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/generating-tokens.md

 This model is based on isolating tenant accounts by namespaces.
 You will need to create an account for the tenant in Kubernetes and restrict it to one or more namespaces.
 You will then store the tenant's token in each namespace they own.

-The following will instruct you how to create and store the token in a namespace for the tenant:
+The following steps provide instructions for creating and storing the token in a namespace for the tenant:

 1. Create a file called `tenant-name.yaml` with the the following: